-Established in 2010 by NC State with the support of Chancellor William R. (Randy) Woodson, the Chancellor’s Innovation Fund (CIF) is used for the development, protection, and advancement of ideas and discoveries assigned to North Carolina State University.
+Established in 2010 by NC State with the support of Chancellor William R. (Randy) Woodson, the Chancellor’s Innovation Fund (CIF) is used for the development and advancement of ideas and discoveries made by NC State inventors.

-The CIF assists NCSU innovators with reduction to practice or technology/product development needed to strengthen the commercial potential of intellectual property disclosed to the Office of Technology Transfer (OTT).
+The CIF assists NC State innovators with reduction to practice and technology development needed to strengthen the commercial potential of intellectual property disclosed to the Office of Technology Transfer (OTT).
 Applicants for the funds are Innovators actively engaged with OTT who wish to enhance the commercial potential for promising technologies.

-Questions regarding the Chancellor’s Innovation Fund may be directed to: Lisa Chang, CIF Project Manager.
+Questions regarding the Chancellor’s Innovation Fund may be directed to: Seth Crossno, CIF Program Manager.